makersacademy/airport_challenge/README.md

 - allow a plane to take off from the airport and confirm status that is has departed -> airport spec file to test for the method take_off with one argument -> created take_off method in airport class

+# THIRD USER STORY
+-> when landed planes are stored to the terminal
+- plane should not take off if weather is stormy